Instant definitions for new words.

 Learning French grammar is an integral part of the French learning journey, and we’d all love to be able to learn more verb conjugations and pronouns in less time.

-At $1.89, this resource offers lessons on French grammar that aim to be as fast and efficient as possible without sacrificing depth.
+This resource offers lessons on French grammar that aim to be as fast and efficient as possible without sacrificing depth.
 The book frequently references English grammar’s construction to draw attention to similarities and differences between the English and French.
 These distinctions and details are then illustrated with phrases and sentences.

 We especially like the book’s 50-page list of French-English cognates and its section on common word endings.
 It’s clear that the authors have gone to great lengths to design a resource that cuts the fluff often found in French learning books and replace it with a large amount of high-value content.